Mizuho Securities Co. Ltd. Buy - GuruFocus.com

 GuruFocus gives the company a financial strength rating of 8 out of 10 and a profitability rating of 10 out of 10.

 During the quarter, Mizuho Securities Co.
-Ltd. bought 63,957 shares of ARCA:SPY for a total holding of 153,979.
-The trade had a 4.07% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $395.76.
+Ltd. bought 58,894 shares of ARCA:GLD for a total holding of 58,918.
+The trade had a 3.09% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $160.81.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.